marcegarba/funccoll/README.md

 ### Example 2: extracting the rows from a PDO query

-This methods uses the result of a PDO query to generate a list of associative arrays (with a limit of 10), each of which is then used to create an entity object, based on that row contents, and the resulting array of entity objects are stored in a variable.
+This example uses the result of a PDO query to generate a list of associative arrays (with a maximum of 100 elements), each of which is then used to create an entity object, based on that row contents, and the resulting array of entity objects are stored in a variable.